emoon/rust_minifb/README.md

 [![Crates.io](https://img.shields.io/crates/v/minifb.svg)](https://crates.io/crates/minifb)
 [![Documentation](https://docs.rs/minifb/badge.svg)](https://docs.rs/minifb)

-minifb is a cross platform library written in [Rust](https://www.rust-lang.org) and that makes it easy to setup a window and to (optional) display a 32-bit pixel buffer.
+minifb is a cross platform library written in [Rust](https://www.rust-lang.org) that makes it easy to set up a window and to (optionally) display a 32-bit pixel buffer.
 It also makes it easy to get input from keyboard and mouse.
-Notice that minifb is primary designed for prototyping and may not include all the features found in full window handling libraries.
+Note that minifb is primarily designed for prototyping and may not include all the features found in full window handling libraries.
 An example is the best way to show how it works:

 [Changelog](https://github.com/emoon/rust_minifb/blob/master/CHANGELOG.md)